Non-stop flights to Bangkok (BKK)

 From Chiang Mai, there are 4 airlines that have direct services to Bangkok, which are Bangkok Airways, Thai AirAsia, Thai Airways (Star Alliance) and Thai Vietjet Air.

-From Hat Yai, direct flights are offered by Thai AirAsia, Thai Airways (Star Alliance) and Thai Vietjet Air.
+From Chiang Rai, Hat Yai and Khon Kaen, all direct flights to Bangkok are operated by Thai AirAsia, Thai Airways (Star Alliance) and Thai Vietjet Air.

 From Krabi, there are 4 airlines that have direct services to Bangkok, which are Bangkok Airways, Thai AirAsia, Thai Airways (Star Alliance) and Thai Vietjet Air.

-From Phuket, there are 4 airlines that have direct services to Bangkok, which are Bangkok Airways, Thai AirAsia, Thai Airways (Star Alliance) and Thai Vietjet Air.
+From Phuket, there are 5 airlines that have direct services to Bangkok, which are Bangkok Airways, EL AL, Thai AirAsia, Thai Airways (Star Alliance) and Thai Vietjet Air.

-From Tongren and Fenghuang, direct flights are offered by Bangkok Airways.
+From Trat, direct flights are offered by Bangkok Airways.

-From Ubon Ratchathani and Udon Thani, you can fly with Thai Airways (Star Alliance) and Thai Vietjet Air.
+From Ubon Ratchathani, you can fly non-stop with Thai Airways (Star Alliance) or Thai Vietjet Air.

 Alternative airports near Bangkok